 Democratic leaders make the final decisions, but they include team members in the decision-making process.
 They encourage creativity, and people are often highly engaged in projects and decisions.
 As a result, team members tend to have high job satisfaction and high productivity.
 This is not always an effective style to use, though, when you need to make a quick decision.

 Laissez-faire leaders give their team members a lot of freedom in how they do their work, and how they set their deadlines.
-They provide support with resources and advice if needed, but otherwise they don't get involved.
-This autonomy can lead to high job satisfaction, but it can be damaging if team members don't manage their time well, or if they don't have the knowledge, skills, or self motivation to do their work effectively or if they prefer autocracy and democratic leadership.
+They provide support with resources and advice if needed, but otherwise, they don't get involved.
+This autonomy can lead to high job satisfaction, but it can be damaging if team members don't manage their time well, if they don't have the knowledge, skills, or self-motivation to do their work effectively or if they prefer autocracy and democratic leadership.
 (Laissez-faire leadership can also occur when managers don't have control over their work and their people.)